 We have error-detection circuits in the brain that constantly search for potential mistakes or dangers, orienting the organism to take steps to protect itself.
 This error-detection capacity, which happens automatically, is thus for a good reason: it optimizes our chances of survival.

 Think of the antivirus program on your computer.
 It scans each website, download, and e-mail for threats.
 When the antivirus protection works well, it’s almost invisible—working in the background, holding things up just for just a few milliseconds as it scans for unwanted intruders.
 However, imagine that the antivirus program is not functioning well; in that case, it might flag nearly every website, e-mail, and document as being a potential threat, even when no threat is there.
 The flow of your work on the computer would be slowed down immensely.

 Eventually, the computer might become paralyzed, and with it your ability to work.
 That’s what happens when the error-detection circuits in your brain are overactive.
-You become slowed, sometimes to the point of paralysis, needing to check and recheck and check again.
+You become slow, sometimes to the point of paralysis, needing to check and recheck and check again.
 Stuck—sometimes to the nth degree.

 Error-checking matters.
 Our ancestors from many thousands of years ago needed to constantly scan for threats to their existence.
 Whether in matters of hygiene (think cleanliness and contamination obsessions such as repetitive and excessive hand washing) or the safety of one’s family and dwelling (think lock-checking compulsions), checking and even double-checking likely improved the chances of staying safe and secure, of surviving.

 Obviously, survival behaviors have their place, and mild stuck-ness on these behaviors may be a good thing.
 Regular hand washing reduces the risk of contamination and the spread of infection.